 Chlamydia is a sexually transmitted bacterial disease (STD) caused by the bacteria Chlamydia trachomatis.
 Chlamydia is one of the most common STDs reported in the United States.
 The vast majority of chlamydia infections are asymptomatic.
 Approximately 75% of females and 50% of males who are infected do not have any symptoms.
-Serious complications include chronic pain and sterility.
+Serious complications include chronic pain and sterility in both males and females.

-During 2008, there were 535 cases of chlamydia reported in Davis County.
+During 2009, there were 735 cases of chlamydia reported in Davis County.

-During 2008, the average number of chlamydia reports per month was 44 (range 35-65).
+During 2009, the average number of chlamydia reports per month was 61 (range 40-78).
 The number of reports per month was higher than the 5-year average every month.

-As in previous years, the rate of chlamydia was higher among females in 2008.
+As in previous years, the rate of chlamydia was higher among females in 2009.
 This is due in part to testing during routine annual female exams.

-Chlamydia cases ranged in age from 0 to 59 years; the majority of cases (35%) were reported among 20-24 year olds.
+Chlamydia cases ranged in age from 13 to 72 years; the majority of cases (54%) were reported among 20-24 year olds.

 Chlamydia infection in Davis County is of great concern.
 During interviews with infected individuals, numerous high-risk activities are indentified (i.e., multiple sex partners, unknown sex partners, unprotected sex, increase in oral and anal sexual activity).
-A complacent attitude toward the infection has also been noted.
+A complacent attitude towards STDs in general has also been noted.
 Because chlamydia can be readily cured with antibiotics, individuals have less concern about being infected or spreading the infection to their contacts.
-Investigations also found a high incidence of asymptomatic cases.
+Investigations also noted a high incidence of asymptomatic cases.

-- Efforts were centered on contact tracing, which included home/site visits for high-risk cases that were unreachable by phone - Free testing and treatment is offered to sexual contacts of positive cases - Implementation of epidemiological tools to help identify at-risk populations - Outreach STD/HIV education at the Davis School District for Jr. High (8th grade) and High School (10th/11th grade) students - Additional outreach education presentations provided to at-risk populations within the community - Web access via Davis School District for the HIV/STD power point presentations - Provided county physicians/clinics with free medication to treat their patients who are uninsured and diagnosed with an STD
+- Efforts were centered on contact tracing, which included home/site visits for high-risk cases that were unreachable by phone - Free testing and treatment is offered to sexual contacts of positive cases - Implementation of epidemiological tools to help identify at-risk populations - Outreach STD/HIV education in the Davis School District for Jr. High (8th grade) and High School (10th/11th grade) students - Additional outreach education was provided to at-risk populations within the community - Web access via Davis School District for the HIV/STD power point presentations - Provided county physicians/clinics with free medication to treat their patients who are uninsured and diagnosed with an STD